 - " Biomedical Ethics

+- " 11th or 12th grade standing.

 - " Ethnic Studies

+- " Beginning with the Class of 2025, all students at Saint Francis will complete two semesters of course work in ethnic studies.

+- " Students must take the currently offered one semester course, Ethnic Studies, as early as sophomore year (please see the description in Social Studies offerings).

+- " Students will choose a selective course in ethnic studies in junior or senior year to meet the second semester requirement.

 - " History and Politics of the Olympics

+- " 11th or 12th grade standing.

+- " History of Socialism

+- " 11th or 12th grade standing.

 - " Introduction to Psychology

 - " Leadership

+- " Zero period.

 - " AP Psychology

 - " 11th or 12th grade standing.

 - " Informed Enrollment.

 - " Students should have a minimum of an "A-" or better in the previous college preparatory social studies and English class or "B-" or better in the previous honors/AP Social Studies and English courses.

-- " Contract required (students may not drop the course once they are enrolled).
+- Contract required (students may not drop the course once they are enrolled).

-Technology and Design Department
+Design Department